vectorgrp/sil-kit/docs/configuration/configuration.rst

 it is intended to be used to configure behavior and connections of a simulation participant that was distributed in binary form.
-A participant configuration can be passed to a simulation when a simulation participant is created through :cpp:func:`CreateParticipant()<SilKit::CreateParticipant()>`
+A participant configuration can be passed to a simulation when a simulation participant is created through :cpp:func:`CreateParticipant()<SilKit::CreateParticipant()>`.

-Configuration parameters that are specified within the participant configuration override corresponding programmatically defined values, i.e., the ``ParticipantName`` field of the participant configuration overrides the participant name that is provided through the API of the Vector SIL Kit when the participant is created.
+Configuration parameters that are specified within the participant configuration override corresponding programmatically defined values.
+For example, the ``ParticipantName`` field of the participant configuration overrides the participant name that is provided through the API of the Vector SIL Kit when participants are created, namely :cpp:func:`CreateParticipant(..., const std::string& participantName, ...)<SilKit::CreateParticipant()>`.

-An ``SilKitConfig.yaml`` begins with some general information about the configuration file itself, followed by several subsections for the different services of the Vector SIL Kit.
+A ``SilKitConfig.yaml`` begins with some general information about the configuration file itself, followed by several subsections for the different services of the Vector SIL Kit.

-The outline of a SilKitConfig.yaml file is as follows:
+The outline of a ``SilKitConfig.yaml`` file is as follows:

 .. code-block:: yaml

     ---
     "$schema": "./ParticipantConfiguration.schema.json"
     schemaVersion: 1
-    Description: Sample configuration for CAN Demonstrator
+    Description: Sample configuration with all major subsections
     ParticipantName: Participant1
     CanControllers:
     - ...